-Given its immense size and diversity, the general level of safety in India varies.
-Expats are most likely to come across issues related to petty crime, road safety and sanitation.
+Given its immense size and diversity, India's general level of safety varies.
+As an expat, you will likely be concerned about your safety in India, but you'll most likely only encounter issues related to petty crime, road safety and sanitation.

-There are ongoing issues related to sectarian violence and terrorism, but foreigners are not often directly affected – although there have been occasions when areas known to be frequented by Westerners have been targeted.
+There are ongoing issues related to sectarian violence and terrorism, but expats are not often directly affected – although there have been occasions when areas known to be frequented by expats have been targeted.

 Crime in India

-Petty crime is rampant in India, and foreigners will more likely be exposed to this than violent crime.
-Expats tend to stick out in a crowd and are often easy targets for pickpocketing, overcharging and small-scale scams.
+Petty crime is rampant in India, and you will more likely be exposed to this than violent crime.
+As an expat, you'll typically stick out in a crowd and often be an easy target for pickpocketing, overcharging and small-scale scams.

-There have also been reports of foreigners being robbed or assaulted while riding in taxis or rickshaws.
-It’s best to take prepaid taxis and avoid taxis that are already carrying passengers.
+There have also been reports of people being robbed or assaulted while riding in taxis or rickshaws.
+It’s best to take prepaid taxis and avoid those already carrying passengers.

-Unfortunately, women should be particularly cautious about travelling alone (especially at night) and dress modestly to avoid unwanted attention.
-Sexual assaults on foreign women have been reported across the country, including Goa, Delhi and Rajasthan.
-Crimes of a sexual nature could happen anywhere, and we recommend expats contact the authorities in the event of this, including the police and their home country's embassy in India.
+Women should be particularly cautious about travelling alone, especially at night, and dress modestly to avoid unwanted attention, as sexual assaults on foreign women have been known to happen across India.
+We recommend contacting the authorities in the event of this, including the police and your home country’s embassy in India.

 Terrorism in India

-The threat of terrorism in India remains a concern, especially in major cities such as Delhi and Mumbai – terrorists have especially targeted areas that are popular with foreigners before.
+The threat of terrorism in India remains a concern, especially in major cities such as Delhi and Mumbai – terrorists have previously targeted areas popular with foreigners.
 Security has been stepped up in major cities as a result.

-Certain parts of India are frequently plagued with sectarian violence that has little to do with foreigners.
-The northern regions of Jammu and Kashmir and Ladakh are the most notable examples.
-Violence is unpredictable, but there is a risk of bombings, shootings and kidnappings.
+Certain parts of India are frequently plagued with sectarian violence that has little to do with expats.
+The most notable examples are in the northern regions of Jammu, Kashmir and Ladakh.
+Violence is unpredictable, but there is a risk of bombings, shootings, and kidnappings.

-There are other areas that major foreign offices advise against travelling to, including the border with Pakistan and the state of Manipur.
-We recommend that expats check with their embassies regarding which areas to avoid in India.
+Major foreign offices advise against travelling to some other areas, including the border with Pakistan and the state of Manipur.
+We recommend you check with your embassy which areas to avoid in India.

-It's important to be vigilant around the time of public holidays and days of religious significance.
-By keeping up to date with the news and following government travel warnings, expats should be able to avoid any problems.
+Be vigilant around public holidays and days of religious significance.
+By keeping up to date with the news and following government travel warnings, you should be able to avoid any problems.

 Protests in India

-We advise expats to steer clear of all protest action and abide by any state and national regulations imposed.
+We advise expats to steer clear of all protest actions and abide by any state and national regulations imposed.

 Expat Health Insurance